nahom-d54/GSheetDB/README.md

 ``` bash
 python -m unittest discover tests/
 ```
-## **License**
+## License
 This project is licensed under the MIT License.

-## **Acknowledgments**
+## Acknowledgements

-This project is a collaborative effort, developed with contributions from users and insights from the community.
-Special thanks to **Lexi**, an AI assistant developed by OpenAI, for assisting in the development and providing suggestions throughout the process.
+This library was developed by ChatGPT with contributions and suggestions from users like you!